 Assessment methods for student projects vary between University schools.
-CEED Scholars are required to submit all of the submission and presentation requirements of the research project units that they are enrolled in.
+CEED Scholars are required to submit all of the submission and presentation requirements of the research project units that they are enrolled in via email to ceedfyp-ecm@uwa.edu.au (not LMS due to confidentiality reasons).